Drone Laws in Egypt

 In this post, you will find the current laws for drones in Egypt.

-I have bad news for travelers to Egypt: operating drones is not allowed in Egypt.
+I have bad news for travelers to Egypt: operating drones is not allowed there.
 According to the Egyptian Aviation Act under Article 46, sentence 8:

 „No unmanned aircraft is allowed to fly or to work in the territory of the State unless upon a permission of Civil Aviation Authority.